Albert Herbert: Postwar career

 He won a grant to Wimbledon School of Art and won a scholarship in 1949 to the Royal College of Art.
 A travel grant took him to Spain and Paris.

 He then won a scholarship to the British School in Rome.
 He had no religious background, but while he was there was drawn towards Catholicism.

 In 1954 he began part-time work at Leicester College of Art and in 1956 he became a lecturer at the Birmingham School of Art.
 He converted to Roman Catholicism at that time although he remained fascinated by Buddhism.
 This was reflected in his art by his gradual adoption of religious and mythical subjects.

+In 1957 two of his oils were included as one of the 'Young Artists of Promise' in Jack Beddington's book.

 He joined the staff at Saint Martin's in 1964 and stayed for 21 years, becoming a principal lecturer.

 Personal life

 At the Royal College of Art he met a sculpture student, Jacqueline Henly, and they married in 1951.
 They had three daughters; Clare, Madeline, and Lucy.